dspeyer/dspeyer.github.io/magic.md

 Order Spells includes itself (usually last).
 Once spells have been ordered, they cannot be reordered.
 However, if spells have been ordered and then one expires, and the exact same spell is cast on the same target, it slips into the existing ordering where its predecessor was.

 Any caster who could cast a spell on a target effected by an abjuration can sense the abjuration.
 No action is required, but deliberate attention is.
 Any caster who attempts to cast such a spell will notice the abjuration in time to change their choice of spell.

+If you attempt to cast Abjure Spirits on an object that is already possessed or occuppied by a spirit, the spell fails.
+A soul can always possess its usual body regardless of this effect.

 ## Augment Senses